Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 })
 ```

 You can check our [API token and client keys documentation](https://docs.getunleash.io/reference/api-tokens-and-client-keys) for more specifics.

-Now, let’s add our client to our project and grab the feature flag from Unleash
+Now, let’s add our client to our project, grab the feature flag from Unleash, and update our conditional statement.
+Don't forget to also update the config with your API key.

 ```diff
 require 'httpx'